Consistent

 Deep behavioral interviews on the handful of traits that separate strong reps: grit, adaptability, emotional intelligence, resourcefulness, planning, and coachability.

-A structured walk through the candidate's career, adapted from Topgrading for sales.
+A structured walk through the candidate's career — the “Who” interview from Geoff Smart and Randy Street, with roots in Topgrading.
 Its superpower is that the follow-ups are boring — and therefore unspinnable.

 The Assessed pillar in action: a role play or mock discovery call where you watch the candidate sell, coach them once, and see whether they incorporate it.